-Here are a few examples of landscaping options that conserve water & go well beyond the stereotypical idea of xeriscaping:
+Here are a few examples that conserve water & go well beyond the stereotypical idea of xeriscape landscaping:

-One option is to use a combination of synthetic grass and paving stones to create patios and play areas that will appeal to guests of all ages.
+One option is to use synthetic grass and paving stones to create a patio or play area for all ages.

-With this type of landscaping, you will be saving water and money every month, and most people would not even notice that you designed your yard with water conservation in mind.
+With this type of landscaping, you will be saving water and money every month.
+Also, most people would not even notice that you designed your yard with water conservation in mind.

-You can also save water while creating a usable, appealing outdoor space by designing a private retreat that is just steps away from your home.
+You can save water while creating a usable, appealing outdoor space by designing a private retreat, steps from your home.